 The central block of the workhouse contained a large laundry which catered for both workhouse and infirmary.
 There was also a large kitchen but I cannot recall whether this served both parts or just the workhouse.
 The institution also had extensive land to the south of the hospital which comprised a farm, both arable and with livestock (cattle and pigs for certain and there may have been some working horses).
 There were also orchards.
 The workhouse had a 'labour yard' under the control of a labour master who oversaw manual work by the able bodied inmates, e.g. sawing logs.

 The photograph below is of the front of the workhouse taken by my father in about 1937.
 Our accommodation comprised the left-hand ground floor and the entire first floor.

 A separate home for pauper children was first proposed by Ipswich Union in around 1870.
 This was an unusual step for non-metropolitan unions at this time, and may have been the result of space shortage at the Great Whip Street workhouse.
 Plans were produced in 1871 and 1873 for a long building with a central block flanked by separate wings containing boys' and girls' accommodation.
 The building, eventually erected at Bloomfield Street in 1879, accommodated 80 boys and 50 girls.
 The boys were taught to work on the land, and in tailoring and shoe-making.
 The girls were taught needlework and other household skills to equip them for domestic service.
 A small infirmary was later added.

+The property, later known as Freelands was demolished in the 1970s.
 The site is now occupied by a housing estate.